Tube Stations for London Attractions

 a) The British Museum

 Bloomsbury.
-The closest tube stations to the British Museum are Russel Square (Piccadilly Line) and Holborn
+The British Museum can be reached through two tube stations: Russel Square (Piccadilly Line) and Holborn (Central and Piccadilly Lines).

 (Central and Piccadilly Lines).